Linaro/lava/doc/content/admin/basic-tutorials/instance/upgrade.md

 ## Upgrade notifications

-Different version compatibility in LAVA between master and worker instances is not guaranteed at the moment.
+Different version compatibility in LAVA between server and worker instances is not guaranteed at the moment.

-When a LAVA master instance is upgraded, if the specific flag in settings is provided, the system will send out email notifications reminding admins that the worker instances need to be upgraded as well.
+When a LAVA server instance is upgraded, if the specific flag in settings is provided, the system will send out email notifications reminding admins that the worker instances need to be upgraded as well.